 - Collaborate with multiple team members in one account.

-One standout feature is their Recast™ tool, which allows you to schedule and share clips of your podcast on social media.
+One standout feature is their Recast™ tool, which allows you to schedule and share podcast clips on social media.
 Here’s an example of that feature from The Pilot Podcast on Instagram:

 - Basic Plan ($15/month): Unlimited storage and uploads, two member accounts, customizable show website, 20k downloads per month, an embeddable web player, and email support.

-- Essential Plan ($35/month): All basic plan features, plus two extra user seats, additional web players, location (country and state/region) and technology (apps, browsers) analytics, 50k downloads per month, and the addition of chat support.
+- Essential Plan ($35/month): All basic plan features, plus two extra user seats, additional web players, location (country and state/region), technology (apps, browsers) analytics, 50k downloads per month, and the addition of chat support.

-- Growth Plan ($85/month): All features of previous plans, plus 5 more extra user seats (9 total), ISP analytics, detailed metro area location analytics, and 120k downloads per month.
+- Growth Plan ($85/month): All features of previous plans, plus five more extra user seats (9 total), ISP analytics, detailed metro area location analytics, and 120k downloads per month.

-Ultimately, if you’re just starting out, the Basic Plan will work out for you just fine.
-While the analytics tools are cool, you only need to upgrade if you need more users or downloads per month.
+While the analytics tools are excellent, you only need to upgrade if you need more users or downloads per month.

 For an industry-leading podcast hosting service on a budget, get started with a 14-day free trial of Simplecast.